 Shareholders whose shareholdings together account for one twentieth or more of the issued capital or a proportion equivalent to € 500,000 of the issued capital or more may request that items be added to the agenda and be duly published.
 Each new item must be accompanied by the reasons for the item or a proposed resolution.
 The request must be submitted in writing to the Board of Management of DEUTZ AG.

 The persons submitting the request must prove that they have held the shares for at least three months prior to the day of the Annual General Meeting and that they will continue to hold the shares until the request is decided upon.
 Please refer to the rules in section 70 AktG about calculating the length of time that shares have been held.
 Appropriate confirmation from the custodian will suffice as proof.

-Requests for additions to the agenda must be received by the Company by 24.00 hours on 6 April 2014.
+Requests for additions to the agenda must reach the Company by no later than 24.00 hours on 28 March 2016.
 Please send any such requests to the following address: